Schnema1/x120x-UPS-for-sbc/README.md

 Intended for use with Bitcoin Fullnode projects like [raspiblitz](https://github.com/raspiblitz/raspiblitz), [raspibolt](https://github.com/raspibolt/raspibolt/) or similar.
 With lightning enabled, you don't want to risk a power loss and get a corrupted database.
 This script allows you to run some hours without power and, if the batteries are close to empty, perform a graceful shutdown.

+**Open Points**
+Once the desired voltage is reached, the script stops charging.
+However, as long the charger is plugged in, there is still kind of charge happening.

 **This fork is enhanced by AI.**

 ## Features